 2. Spending more time on better candidates

 Solid impressions are made in the first 7 seconds.
-For some job roles such as strategy, a recruiter might want to test the candidates on how spontaneous they are, or for a sales role, you might want to assess the presentation skills of the candidates.
+For some job roles such as strategy, a recruiter might want to test the candidates on how spontaneous they are, or for a recruitment sales director role, you might want to assess the presentation skills of the candidates.
 These skills can be assessed in the first few seconds of the video.
 In a video submission, one can refer to it multiple times based on their interest in a certain candidate or skip them in the first few seconds itself.
-This significantly improves the recruiter’s experience and saves a ton of time.
+This significantly improves the recruiter’s experience and recruitment budget while saving a ton of time.

 3. Improved collaboration between recruiters and hiring team